 - Content editing is also more comfortable as it uses the WYSIWYG editor.

 Disadvantages of Content Management System

-- CMS software needs a time-to-time update, and hence the user needs to look out for an updated version.
+- CMS software needs a time-to-time update, so the user must look for an updated version.

-- The use of different plugins can make your website heavy and challenging to run.
+- Using different plugins can make your website heavy and challenging to run.